-The Working Party on Brakes and Running Gear (GRRF) of the World Forum for Harmonization of Vehicle Regulations (UN/ECE/WP29) examined and formulated a Global Technical Regulation (GTR) for tires to develop globally unified safety standards for the tire certification systems appearing in a growing number of countries, and GTR No. 16 was officially issued on January 16, 2015.
-Revision 1, which harmonizes with the latest related UN regulations, was subsequently issued in March 2017.
+The Working Party on Brakes and Running Gear (GRRF) of the World Forum for Harmonization of Vehicle Regulations (UN/ECE/WP29) examined and formulated a Global Technical Regulation (GTR) for tires to develop globally unified safety standards for the tire certification systems appearing in a growing number of countries.
+This regulation, GTR No. 16. was officially issued on January 16, 2015.
+Revision 1, which harmonizes with the latest related UN regulations, was subsequently issued in

+March 2017.
 In addition, discussions to harmonize the standards for light-duty truck tires initiated in January 2017 led to issuing Revision 2 in October 2020.

-At the World Forum for Harmonization of Vehicle

-Regulations (UN/ECE/WP.29), Japan submitted the International Whole Vehicle Type Approval (IWVTA) proposal to build a new international mutual recognition framework for vehicle approval.
+At the World Forum for Harmonization of Vehicle Regulations (UN/ECE/WP.29), Japan submitted the International Whole Vehicle Type Approval (IWVTA) proposal to build a new international mutual recognition framework for vehicle approval.
 The proposal was established as Regulation No. 0 in August 2018.
 The tire-related requirements in that proposal consist of the UN regulations (Nos.
 30, 54, and 117).

-A noteworthy future trend in tire-related regulations is the institutionalization of the wet grip performance evaluation of worn tires with respect to the performance and environmental performance of winter tires from 2023.
+A noteworthy future trend in tire-related regulations is the strengthening of regulatory values for the wet grip performance of worn tires in terms of environmental performance (extended to C2 and C3), as well as for tire rolling resistance and wet grip.
 There are also aging-related issues, including RFID, additional discussion on wear evaluation, and deadlines concerning tire purchase and use.
-The Working Party on Noise and Tyres (GRBP) of the World Forum for Harmonization of Vehicle Regulations (UN/ECE/WP.29) continues to discuss new regulations and revisions to existing ones, and it will be necessary to continue monitoring global trends closely to address increasingly diverse and complex certification systems and regulations.
+The Working Party on Noise and Tyres (GRBP) of the World Forum for Harmonization of Vehicle Regulations (UN/ECE/WP.29) continues to discuss new regulations and revisions to existing ones.
+It will be necessary to continue monitoring global trends closely to address increasingly diverse and complex certification systems and regulations.